Spectral topology and edge modes for one-dimensional non-Hermitian photonic crystals: Spectral topology and skin modes in non-Hermitian photonic crystals

-\textbf{Proof}\; If $ \Ind(D_n^i; 1)=1$, there exist three eigenvalues of the transfer matrix $\cM(\omega)$ with modulus less than 1, and one eigenvalue with modulus larger than 1.
+If $ \Ind(D_n^i; 1)=1$, there exist three eigenvalues of the monodromy matrix $\cM(\omega)$ with modulus smaller than 1, and one eigenvalue with modulus larger than 1.
 Furthermore, $\omega$ is not a branch points of $\lambda_j(\omega)$ (j=1,2,3,4).
-Therefore, without loss of generality, there hold
+Therefore, without loss of generality, we have

 Let $\bPhi_j:=[\bE_j, \bH_j]^T$ be the corresponding eigenvectors of $\cM(\omega)$ for $j=1,2,3,4$.
 We choose the initial value of $\bPhi(z)$ at $z=0$ as the linear combination:

 Then the solution of the ODE system \eqref{eq:ODE_system_semi_infinite} with the above initial value takes the following form at $z=n$: